 Cincinnati Cancer Center—For all cancer-related news releases and stories, use the following boilerplate:

-___________________________(i.e., University of Cincinnati Medical Center / Cincinnati Children’s Hospital Medical Center / University of Cincinnati / UC Barrett Cancer Center at University of Cincinnati Medical Center / Prostate Cancer Mobile Screening Program) is part of the Cincinnati Cancer Center, a joint cancer program involving the University of Cincinnati College of Medicine, Cincinnati Children’s Hospital Medical Center and University of Cincinnati Medical Center.
-The collaborative initiative brings together interdisciplinary research teams of caring scientists and health professionals to research and develop new cures, while providing a continuum of care for children, adults and families with cancer.
+___________________________(i.e., University of Cincinnati Medical Center / Cincinnati Children’s Hospital Medical Center / University of Cincinnati / UC Barrett Cancer Center at University of Cincinnati Medical Center / Prostate Cancer Mobile Screening Program) is part of the Cincinnati Cancer Center, a collaborative initiative of the University of Cincinnati, Cincinnati Children’s Hospital Medical Center and UC Health that aspires to create a world-class comprehensive center leading in innovation to eliminate cancer.
+Cross-institutional and cross-departmental research teams work to achieve this goal through efforts in three programmatic research themes: molecular and cellular basis of cancer; molecular therapeutics and diagnosis; and cancer etiology, control and prevention.
+Learn more at. cincinnaticancercenter.org.

 Cincinnati Children's Research Foundation (CCRF): They have dropped use of "Hospital" in this title.